Unsynchronized Decentralized Q-Learning: Two Timescale Analysis By Persistence: Related Work

-In this asynchronous regime, learning and adaptation are not decoupled, as agents do not face stationary MDPs during each of their exploration phases.
+In this unsynchronized regime, learning and adaptation are not decoupled, as agents do not face stationary MDPs during each of their exploration phases.
 In particular, it is not guaranteed that a given player's Q-factors will converge.
-Consequently, it is not clear that the second and especially the third steps of the standard line of proof described above can be reproduced in the asynchronous setting.
+Consequently, it is not clear that the second and (especially) the third steps of the standard line of proof described above can be reproduced in the unsynchronized setting.

-In \cite{Marden2009payoff}, a heuristic argument suggested that the use of inertia in policy updating may allow one to relax the assumption of perfect synchrony in regret testing algorithms for stateless repeated games.
+In \cite{Marden2009payoff}, a heuristic argument suggested that the use of inertia in policy updating may allow one to relax the assumption of perfect synchronization in regret testing algorithms for stateless repeated games.
 This argument offers a promising starting point, but also has two potential gaps.
 The first unresolved aspect pertains to the ratio of entry and exit probabilities.
 The heuristic argument correctly states that one can use inertia to both (i) lower bound the probability of transiting to equilibrium from out of equilibrium, and (ii) make the probability of remaining at equilibrium arbitrarily close to 1.
 However, the analysis of the overall joint policy process depends on the ratio of these entry and exit probabilities, which depends on the choice of inertia parameter and may be somewhat challenging to analyze.

 A second unresolved aspect has to do with the learning routine and how quickly errors are corrected.
 Here, the specific learning rate used in each agent's Q-learning algorithm plays an important role.
 Existing regret testing algorithms employ a decreasing learning rate, so as to ensure the convergence of learning iterates within a synchronized exploration phase.
-In the asynchronous regime, however, agents learn against time-varying environments.
+In the unsynchronized regime, however, agents learn against time-varying environments.
 If an agent uses a decreasing learning rate, it gives relatively high weight to outdated data that are no longer representative of its current environment.
 As such, it may take a long, uninterrupted stretch of learning against the prevailing environment to correct the outdated learning.
 The time required will depend on how much the learning rate parameters have been reduced, and these considerations must be quantified explicitly in the analysis.
-This point is somewhat subtle, and may pose a challenge if one attempts to use decreasing learning rates in the asynchronous regime.
+This point is somewhat subtle, and may pose a challenge if one attempts to use decreasing learning rates in the unsynchronized regime.